mickyabir/mickyabir.github.io/_pages/background.md

   * Advisor: Jens Palsberg
 * M.S. in Computer Science, University of Illinois, Urbana-Champaign, 2020
   * Advisor: Grigore Rosu, thesis: "Closing the Gap in the LLVM Backend of K"
-* B.S. in Computer Engineering, University of Illinois, Urbana-Champaign, 2018
+* B.S. in Computer Engineering (Math minor), University of Illinois, Urbana-Champaign, 2018
   * Advisor: Zbigniew Kalbarczyk, thesis: "Raincoat and DNP3 on POX"

 Work experience